fbeline/fbeline.github.io/_posts/2019-01-22-spellchecker.md

 ## Finding typos and suggesting words

-You could argue that for precise matches creating a HashSet from the dictionary could have a better performance than trying to find it in the BK-tree, and that is true, but the time that takes to build a HashSet with almost a million of Strings is significant, so for a command line spellchecker is just  faster to search in the BK-tree for a node with distance of 0.
+You could argue that for precise matches creating a HashSet from the dictionary could have a better performance than trying to find it in the BK-Tree, and that is true, but the time that takes to build a HashSet with almost a million of Strings is significant, so for a command line spellchecker is just faster to search in the BK-Tree for a node with distance of 0.

 ```haskell
 module Main where